-As a general rule, all types of African eggplant thrive in full sun with well-draining soil with a pH of 5.5 and 5.8.
-Gilo eggplant grows best when daytime temps are between 75-95 F. (25-35 C.).
+As a general rule, all types of African eggplant thrive in full sun with well-draining soil and a pH of 5.5 and 5.8.
+Gilo eggplant grows best when daytime temps are between 75 and 95 degrees F. (25-35 C.).

 Seeds can be collected from fully ripe fruit and then allowed to dry in a cool, dark area.
 When dry, plant the seeds indoors.
 Sow seeds 6 inches (15 cm.) apart in rows spaced 8 inches (20 cm.) apart.
-When the seedlings have 5-7 leaves, harden the plants off in preparation for transplanting outside.
+When the seedlings have five to seven leaves, harden the plants off in preparation for transplanting outside.

 Jilo eggplant care is fairly easy once the plants have established.
 Keep them moist but not sodden.
 An addition of well-rotted manure or compost will improve yields.

-Harvest the fruit in about 100-120 from planting and pick on a regular basis to encourage additional production.
+Harvest the fruit in about 100 to 120 days from planting and pick on a regular basis to encourage additional production.